sravanrekandar/movies-remakes-visualisation-sanky-d3/README.md

 Then start a static file server on docs/

 # About me
-I am Sravan Kumar Rekandar, a UI developer (and a JavaScript full stack developer).
+I am Sravan Kumar, a UI developer (and a JavaScript full stack developer).
 I fancy beautiful, intuitive user interfaces and visualisations.
 Along with the love for beautiful UIs, I love to build some!

 # Miscellaneous
 Miscellaneous things to look back after years and feel good about.
 [Mike Bostok's blog](https://bost.ocks.org/mike/), [Visual Studio code](https://code.visualstudio.com/), [ESLint](http://eslint.org/)